 nouvelles | news

-The virtual screening room will open on Tuesday, June 16th, along with the launch of a unique series of learning units for secondary and post-secondary media and communications students, entitled Journalists at Work.
+The launch was accompanied by release of a unique series of learning units for secondary and post-secondary media and communications students, entitled Journalists at Work.
 The package includes extracts from the film and introduces findings of the Canadian Worlds of Journalism Study.

 For more details on the educational package, which includes extracts and cut scenes from After Fact as well as customizable slide shows, interactive learning activities and previously unpublished quotes from CWJS interviewees, please visit our Knowledge Mobilization page.